fabianaapateanu/training-mobile-basic-practice-project/README.md

     ```
         //find & click username label element
         String usernameOrPasswordLabelId = "title";
-        //the index of the username elemnt is 0, the index of the password element is 1
+        //the index of the username element is 0, the index of the password element is 1
         int usernameLabelElementIndex = 0;
         //retrieve the username label element from index usernameLabelElementIndex
         MobileElement usernameLabelElement = (MobileElement) androidDriver.findElementsById(usernameOrPasswordLabelId).get(usernameLabelElementIndex);